Pursuing an MBA and confused about networking? Read our top networking tips to make your business life a success.

 Whatever the reason behind your pursuing of an MBA, to succeed in the business world networking is everything.
 Treat those you’re reaching out to as potential friends and partners rather than merely business connections and you’ll form relationships that will serve you throughout the rest of your careers.

-Start building your network when the QS World MBA Tour comes to Boston on September 11.
+Start building your network when the QS World MBA Tour returns to Boston on January 18.
 Find out more and register here.